 5.2.1 As per the Cloud Service Agreement, the CloudConnect databases are hosted with Mythic Beasts Ltd in the UK.

 5.2.2 Each database server has disk encryption to provide Security-At-Rest.
 All transfers to the database are secured using SSL/TLS to provide Security-In-Transit.
+All encryption is to AES-256 specification.
 Our emergency disaster recovery methodology uses the same methods.